 The Obesity Epidemic

 Obesity is not just a health concern.
 The medical cost associated with obesity in 2008 was roughly $147 billion in the U.S. This cost has likely risen over the past decade, representing an enormous economic burden.
-On average, the medical costs of an obese individual is $1,429 more than that of someone of a normal weight.
+On average, the medical costs of an obese individual are $1,429 more than that of someone of normal weight.

 Obesity and Diabetes: A Deadly Link

 As aforementioned, obesity can cause a slew of health problems.
-One of these includes the development of diabetes, specifically type II diabetes.
+One of these includes the development of diabetes, specifically type 2 diabetes.
 T2DM occurs when the body does not produce enough insulin, a hormone important to blood sugar regulation.
 While those with T2DM can sometimes control their blood sugar with diet and exercise alone, many others will require medication such as insulin to keep their diabetes under control.

 The specific causes of diabetes are not fully known, but we are aware of various factors that can increase your likelihood of developing diabetes.
 Being overweight or obese represents a modifiable, preventable risk factor for developing diabetes.
 Overweight is defined as a body mass index (BMI) of 25 or greater.
 Obesity is defined as having a BMI of 30 or more.

 More than 90% of individuals with T2DM have a BMI of 25 or greater.
 Because of how prevalent concomitant disease is amongst individuals, most providers will have patients with comorbid obesity and diabetes.
 But why is obesity associated with the development of diabetes?
-There are a few reasons as to why this may occur.
+There are a few reasons why this may occur.

 Alterations to fat metabolism

 Being overweight can disrupt how our body metabolizes fat.
 These alterations to metabolism cause adipose (fat) tissue to release fat molecules into the blood.
-This phenomenon changes how our body responds to insulin, which is a critical process to regulating blood sugar.
+This phenomenon changes how our body responds to insulin, which is a critical process in regulating blood sugar.
 Your body can produce less insulin or can become less sensitive to insulin.

 Inflammation is the root cause of many diseases, including obesity.
 Research demonstrates that abdominal fat induces the release of inflammatory substances.
 These inflammatory substances, known as adipokines, also disrupt the insulin pathway.
 Adipose tissue produces too many adipokines, leading to insulin resistance.

 Additionally, obesity causes an overproduction of another substance called chemokines.
-With release of chemokines, macrophages are activated.
+With the release of chemokines, macrophages are activated.
 Macrophages are cells involved in the inflammatory process.
 These macrophages can lead to cytokine production and downstream reductions in insulin sensitivity.

 Preventing and Treating Diabetes Through Weight Loss

-Weight loss is a key component to both preventing and treating diabetes.
+Weight loss is a key component of both preventing and treating diabetes.
 Research demonstrates that behavioral counseling, weight loss programs, and consistent medical support can improve outcomes in overweight individuals with diabetes.
 The main ways through which patients can lose weight include: